greenmap/ogm-archived/trunk/sites/all/modules/contrib/transliteration/README.txt

-/* $Id: README.txt,v 1.4 2008/03/20 09:44:43 smk Exp $ */
+﻿/* $Id: README.txt,v 1.9.2.3 2010/03/15 06:37:58 smk Exp $ */

 -- SUMMARY --

-The purpose of this module is to provide a central transliteration service for other Drupal modules, as well as sanitizing the file names when uploading new files.
+Provides a central transliteration service to other Drupal modules, and sanitizes file names while uploading.

 For a full description visit the project page: http://drupal.org/project/transliteration